ncky/tsukimi/apps/chrome/README.md

 - To switch variants, remove/disable the currently loaded theme extension and load the other folder.
 - After editing `manifest.json`, click the extension reload icon (or toggle it off/on).

+## Optional: preload backdrop

+If you want to reduce the “white flash” during navigation/loading, you can also load `apps/chrome/tsukimi-dark-preload/` as a separate unpacked extension.

 ## Uninstall

 - Go back to the extensions page and click **Remove**.